buddhasaikia/AndroidSkeletonProject/README.md

 # AndroidSkelitonProject
-AndroidSkeliton is a boilerplate project to start with Dagger 2.11, RxJava 2, MVP, Splash screen, Fresco
+AndroidSkeliton is a boilerplate project to start with MVP, Dagger 2.11, RxJava 2, Splash screen, Fresco.

 ## The following libraries have already been included
 * [Dagger2](https://github.com/google/dagger)